CE-Programming/toolchain/docs/static/makefile-options.rst

 .. rubric:: EXTRA_HEADERS

-Extra header files to be used in that are not located in the source directory.
+Extra header files to be used that are not located in the source directory.

 .. code-block:: makefile